 If you can’t remember the email address that’s associated with your account, open a ticket.

-Your built-in URL is the one you made when you created your site.
-Your built-in URL will be http://username.squarespace.com, replacing username with your account name.
+Your account name is the first part of the built-in URL you made when you created your site.
+For example, if your built-in URL is https://username.squarespace.com, your account name is username.

 My site isn't available